Friday, April 24, 2026

 It was chilly and windy that day as we watched the ceremony move along the street, the priest blessing each pet and farm animal brought forward.

-Surrounded by children and animals we felt blessed to celebrate Easter this unique way.
+Surrounded by children and animals we felt blessed, too, to celebrate Easter this unique way.

 On our return trip we detoured to Bent’s Old Fort in southeastern Colorado near LaJunta.